llmrisks/llmrisks.github.io/src/content/post/week12.md

 </table>

 - *What are your thoughts on LLM reasonig/planning?* We talked how in psychology, reasoning is divided into 3 domains (knowledge acquisition, reasoning, decision making).
 Even for the literature in this field, it is unclear how these three domains interact with each other, and thus even more complicated for LLMs.
 - *How should we proceed with this line of research?* We acknowledged how it is difficult to define “planning” for both humans, and even more so for LLMs.
 Professor Evans mentioned that for this line of work to advance, we need to come up with a good benchmark (but this is very labor-intensive).
+Students recalled work on performing activities in Minecraft as a useful benchmark for planning and agents.
 The “granularity” of planning is much more nuanced - humans can infer steps in between (or use domain knowledge), but harder if talking about agents or "just LLMs".
 At the same time, we do not have a good answer for "should we expect our model to behave more like a hard-coded program or like a human (performance changes due to new factors, ex.
 Semantic changes, etc)?"

 # Wednesday, November 15: Applications of LLM Agents